dejan995/hms-docker/README.md

 2. The Samba Server is hosted on DockerHub, no need to build it locally anymore.
 3. Added File managment GUI (Filemin application from Webmin).
 The way it is setup, it will only provide access to the Root Folder that is set in the .env file.
 4. Organizr is replaced with Heimdall.
+5. Added an Install Script for Ubuntu users.

 ## TO-DO
 1. Make the Install Guide more detailed.